 Ailsa has 212 peer-reviewed publications, an H Index of 77 and 21,000 citations.
 She is also a top 1% world researcher (Thompson Reuters, 2014).

-Ailsa chairs the Nutrition & Lifestyle Forum of the National Osteoporosis Society and is a member of their Scientific Advisory Committee.
+Ailsa chairs the Nutrition & Lifestyle Forum of the Royal Osteoporosis Society and is a member of their Scientific Advisory Committee.
 She is also the scientific theme lead for Public Health Nutrition for the UK Nutrition Society.
 Ailsa chairs the initiative for ‘Optimising Nutrition and Hydration Practice in Care Homes’.
-She is an external examiner for the London School of Hygiene and Tropical Medicine.
-Ailsa previously led the Metabolic and Endocrine group of the Norfolk and Suffolk Comprehensive Local Research Network and was a member of the national group (2008 to 2015).
+She was previously an external examiner for the London School of Hygiene and Tropical Medicine, and led the Metabolic and Endocrine group of the Norfolk and Suffolk Comprehensive Local Research Network (2008 to 2015).

 Prior to joining UEA, in 2007, Ailsa was based at the University of Cambridge where she developed dietary assessment methodologies for the European Prospective Investigations into Cancer and Nutrition Study.
 She also worked at the Royal Society of Chemistry compiling the UK food composition databases and was at King’s College London, based in Somalia and Nigeria.
 Ailsa is a State Registered Dietitian.